Research Sheds Light on New Pain Contributor in CRPS Patients

 A study led by an associate professor of neuroscience at John Hopkins University of Medicine observed a group of nerve bundles found in the face of mice called the trigeminal nerve, a nerve that we humans also have to sense pain in our faces.
 It has 3 branches, and when one nerve branch is pinched, the others become more sensitive and even over-sensitive to pain.
 In order to understand why, they injected a gene into the DNA of the mice that would cause the primary sensory nerves in their ears to glow green when activated.
 Rubbing a dose of Capsaicin on the ears would trigger these nerves.

-Video footage of this phenomenon can be found here.
-As you watch, the amount of dosage is increased every five seconds of the video.
-This shows that nerves that don’t normally respond to pain can modify themselves when nearby nerves undergo prolonged injury, thus even more pain.
+The experiment demonstrated that nerves that don’t normally respond to pain can modify themselves when nearby nerves undergo prolonged injury, thus even more pain.
 Researchers also found that when they blocked the production of serotonin, which is released from the brain stem into the spinal cord, the hyperactivity of TRPV1 nearly disappeared.
 In inference, people taking anti-depressants who have also been diagnosed with CRPS should stop taking them immediately as it can worsen their pain.

 “We found that persistent pain does not always originate in the brain, as some had believed, which is important information for designing less addictive drugs to fight it,” said researchers.

 Don’t confuse your discomfort with another medication condition.
 Get help and get compensation.